microsoft/rushstack/libraries/ts-command-line/README.md

 widget --verbose push --force
 ```

-We could define a subclass for the "`push`" action like this:
+We could define our subclass for the "`push`" action like this:

 ```typescript
 class PushAction extends CommandLineAction {